 The hammock swayed as Harry stroked Ginny's hair.
-His face nuzzled her head as it rested on his chest.
+Her head rested on his chest.
 He breathed deeply; the last time he had smelled her ineffable fragrance had been on his birthday, almost a year and a lifetime ago.

 He put both arms around her and pressed closer, rocking her gently.
 Her weeping was the only sound in the Room of Requirement.

 "He's gone."
 She lifted her head and looked at him with red, puffy eyes.
 Harry gently wiped her cheeks with his fingers.
 "I can't live without him, Harry.
 He's gone, my brother is gone."

 He pulled her back and tightened his embrace.
 "Ginny, we have everything to live for.
 We have each other."